If you or your child has a peanut allergy, and is between 4 and 17 years old, we are pleased to offer you peanut immunotherapy.

 - Problems swallowing or long term problems with your digestive system including eosinophilic oesophagitis (EoE) and gastro-oesophageal reflux disease.

-- Severe or life-threatening anaphylaxis within 60 days before starting treatment with Palforzia.
+- Severe or life-threatening anaphylaxis within 60 days before starting treatment.

 Get in touch!